Canons, Derry walls, Co. Derry~Londonderry

 A short stroll westward brings you to the Guildhall, a neo‑Gothic civic building with a clock modelled on London’s Big Ben and an impressive stained‑glass collection.
 The Guildhall square is also the starting point for the Walk the Walls experience, where you can trace the one‑mile circuit of Derry’s 17th‑century fortifications.
 Along the walls you’ll encounter the John Hume Peace Prize Attraction, which celebrates the Nobel laureate’s legacy, and the Celtic Gra Show, a lively celebration of traditional music and dance.

-Because the bridge is free and open all day, you can weave it into any itinerary – whether you’re chasing history, seeking a scenic walk, or simply looking for a picturesque spot to pause for a coffee.
-The bridge also serves as a convenient shortcut for cyclists exploring the wider Sperrin and Causeway Coast routes, making it a hub for both urban and rural adventures.
+The bridge is also a convenient shortcut for cyclists exploring the wider Sperrin and Causeway Coast routes, making it a hub for both urban and rural adventures.

 Practical Information

-- Opening hours: The bridge is accessible 24 hours a day, 7 days a week.
+• Opening hours: Open 24 hours a day, 7 days a week.

-- Transport: The bridge is within walking distance of the City Rail station and several bus routes that serve the Waterside and the city centre.
+• Transport: The bridge is within walking distance of the City Rail station and several bus routes (e.g., 206, 207, 208) that serve the Waterside and the city centre.
 Taxis and rideshare services also stop nearby.

-- Facilities: There are no on‑site ticket offices, but nearby Ebrington Square offers public restrooms, seating areas and a small café.
-A simple facilities table summarises the basics:
+• Facilities: There are no on‑site ticket offices, but nearby Ebrington Square offers public restrooms, seating areas, a small café and free public Wi‑Fi.

-- Nearby attractions: The bridge sits less than 0.2 miles from the Guildhall, the John Hume Peace Prize attraction, the Celtic Gra Show venue, and the historic city walls.
-All are within easy walking distance, allowing you to create a full‑day itinerary without needing a car.
+• Nearby attractions: The bridge sits less than 0.2 miles from the Guildhall, the John Hume Peace Prize attraction, the Celtic Gra Show venue, the historic city walls, and the Bogside murals – all within easy walking distance, allowing you to create a full‑day itinerary without needing a car.